baireddy417/house_prices_problem/README.md

 3. GrLivArea: It represents the living room area in the house
 4. YearBuilt: It represents in which year the house is constructed
 5. TotalBsmtSF: It represents the total area of the house
-6. FullBath: It represents the number of bathrooms
+6. FullBath: It represents the number of washrooms
-7. HalfBath: It represents the number of semi bathrooms
+7. HalfBath: It represents the number of semi washrooms
 8. GarageCars: It represents how many cars will fit in garage
 9. GarageArea: It represents the area of the garage
 10. SalePrice: It represents the selling price of the house and it is the target variable